iranianpep/keyword-extractor/README.md

 $keywordExtractor->setModifiers([new PunctuationFilter()]);
 ```

-Also whitelist can be used as follow:
+Also, whitelist can be used as follow:
 ```
 $keywordExtractor = new KeywordExtractor();
 $text = 'This is a simple sentence and simple sentence.';